dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 }
 ```

-Since you are responsible of the `libanswer` package, you quickly update
+Since you are the maintainer of the `libanswer` package, you quickly update
 the PKGBUILD and publish a new release.